snellers/eqtools/rrscrape/README.md

 There are two versions of the script available in this git repository:

-- This version is written in `python`.
+- This version is written in `perl`.
 - The other version, `rrscrape-py`, is written in `python` and does the same thing.

 ## How It Works